 Note that not every single type of investment possible is listed, but just the main ones.
 Feel free to delve deeper in other investment options or investigate more about the ones mentioned.
 The key to be a good investor is to know really well what you are investing in.
 Even though many investment types were described, it is important to note that the tools on the next chapters are mainly focused on Common Stock.
 Some examples in the guide include penny stocks, ETF’s or more, but to fully invest on those is recommended to read more about them.
 The tools offered next can be of help for other types of investments but not necessary all of them.
 For example, many tools in this guide will not be efficient when entering real estate, but really efficient in penny stocks trading.
-It is always recommended to learn about other types of investments because the more investment sources, the higher the chances of profits.
+It is always recommended to learn about other types of investments because the more sources you invest in, the higher the chances of profits.

 Remember at the preface where it was mentioned how retirement plans were investment options?
 Well, there are two main retirement plan options: 401k and 403b.
 When you put money in these accounts, they get saved and get invested on the types of investments that were listed earlier.
 Sometimes, your plan might let you deposit money in specific areas like stocks, bonds real estates and more (called asset allocation).
 However, sometimes when people are not sure how the investment works, they just let the company in charge of the 401k/403b to invest at their judgement.
 What makes a retirement plan different from simply saving on a savings account are two things: taxes, and accessibility.
 The money you get for your retirement plan gets deducted from your monthly payments before taxes so that they quantity you get is not affected by taxes.
 The accessibility part means that the money is not available to you even on emergency cases until the date of retirement is reached.
 So, this would seem like an extreme savings account.

 However, we must look at another type of retirement option which is: Social Security.
 This type of plan is not an investment, but money that gets collected from taxes and is used to provide another form of retirement to workers in the U.S. The problem is that many researchers believe that Social Security will not have enough money in the future to provide to all the retired people in the country.
-The reasons and explanations are not related to an investment aspect (these are more government related, so out of the scope of this guide), but we need to understand that investments are a backup plan to Social Security.
+The reasons and explanations are not related to an investment (these are more government related, so out of the scope of this guide), but we need to understand that investments are a backup plan to Social Security.

 Chapter 3: Classification of Trends